-Haemoglobin is a protein which is found in red blood cells and is responsible for carrying oxygen to the cells from the lungs.
-Measuring the amount of mean cell haemoglobin gives a good indication of how much haemoglobin is present inside red blood cells and how efficiently they are working.
+Haemoglobin is a protein found in red blood cells and is responsible for carrying oxygen to the cells and tissues of the body.
+Measuring how much haemoglobin is present in red blood cells gives a good indication of how efficiently the cells are working.

-Good sources of dietary iron include:
+Good food sources of iron are:

 Lab Tests Online UK.
 (2018).
 Haemoglobin.
 Available at: https://labtestsonline.org.uk/tests/haemoglobin

 Panawala, L. (2017).
-What is the Function of Hemoglobin in the Human Body.
+What is the Function of Hemoglobin in the Human Body?
 Pedia.
 Available at: https://www.researchgate.net/publication/313841668_What_is_the_Function_of_Hemoglobin_in_the_Human_Body

 Lane, D, J, R and Richardson, D, R. (2014).
 The Active Role of Vitamin C in Mammalian Iron Metabolism: Much More than Just Enhanced Iron Absorption.
 Free Radical Biology and Medicine: 75, pp 69-83.